rsksmart/2wp-app/README.md

 ## Report Security Vulnerabilities

 To report a vulnerability, please use the [vulnerability reporting guideline](./SECURITY.md) for details on how to do it.

+## Adding your own wallet for pegin

+To know how to add your own wallet in the pegin page, visit [how to add new wallet, step by step](./WALLET.md) for details on how to do it.